Texas inmates ‘being cooked alive’ in heatwave with no air conditioning

-AUSTIN (Nexstar) — In Texas’ state jails, the inmates are sentenced to just two years or less.
-But every summer, former inmate Maggie Luna remembers, the women inside worried their short sentences may take their life.
+AUSTIN (Nexstar/KXAN) — In Texas’ state jails, the inmates are sentenced to just two years or less.
+But every summer, former inmate Maggie Luna remembers, the women inside worried their short sentences might take their life.

 “All of these women that were suffering with me had not a lot of time, and they feared that they were getting death sentences,” she said.
 “Several times I told my mom, ‘I hope I make it out of here.'”